laravel/docs/contributions.md

 <a name="security-vulnerabilities"></a>
 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at <a href="mailto:taylor@laravel.com">taylor@laravel.com</a>.
+If you discover a security vulnerability within Laravel, please send an email to Taylor Otwell at <a href="mailto:taylor@laravel.com">taylor@laravel.com</a>.
 All security vulnerabilities will be promptly addressed.

 <a name="coding-style"></a>
 ## Coding Style